A billiards-like dynamical system for attacking chess pieces: Abstract

 \section{Abstract}

-We introduce a new one-dimensional discrete dynamical system reminiscent of mathematical billiards that arises in the study of two-move riders, a type of fairy chess piece.
+We apply a one-dimensional discrete dynamical system originally considered by Arnol'd reminiscent of mathematical billiards to the study of two-move riders, a type of fairy chess piece.
 In this model, particles travel through a bounded convex region along line segments of one of two fixed slopes.

-This dynamical system applies to characterize the vertices of the inside-out polytope arising from counting placements of nonattacking chess pieces and also to give a bound for the period of the counting quasipolynomial.
+We apply this dynamical system to characterize the vertices of the inside-out polytope arising from counting placements of nonattacking chess pieces and also to give a bound for the period of the counting quasipolynomial.
 The analysis focuses on points of the region that are on trajectories that contain a corner or on cycles of full rank, or are crossing points thereof.

 As a consequence, we give a simple proof that the period of the bishops' counting quasipolynomial is 2, and provide formulas bounding periods of counting quasipolynomials for many two-move riders including all partial nightriders.
 We draw parallels to the theory of mathematical billiards and pose many new open questions.